 Countless studies and data have proven that travel doesn’t always make it easy to go green.
-A major consequence of traveling is carbon emissions.
-A New York Times article noted that, according to the EPA, just one flight from New York to California accounts for roughly 20% of the greenhouse gases your car puts out in a year.
-The Air Transport Action Group concluded that flights in 2015 worldwide produced 781 million tons of carbon dioxide.
+A major consequence of traveling — be it driving, taking the bus, or hopping on one way or round trip flights — is carbon emissions.
 If you are concerned about the environment and future of the planet, you can adjust how you travel to roam more sustainably.
 Figuring out your impact involves examining your own travel habits.
 Ask yourself these questions to help determine where you need to make changes, how to make them, and why you should.

 Have You Ever Used a Carbon Calculator to Decide How to Travel to Your Destination?

 Firstly, you have to figure out how much carbon emissions you’re actually producing before you can hone in on the areas you need to change.
 A number of carbon emissions calculators exist online so that you can figure out just what your footprint is for a specific trip.
 If the calculator tells you it would be better to drive for that short business trip than fly, you can change your travel plans accordingly.
 These calculators generally just need to know where you’re traveling.
 By knowing an estimate, you can better assess which mode of transport will have a reduced footprint.